Ayesha-da/pneumonia_detection_analysis/README.md

 Google colab (GPU) took about 15-20 min to read the images The training took about 20 - 25 min for 50 epochs .

-Our model had overfitting problem.
-The early stopping criteria would also help avoid overfitting  stop training once the model performance stops improving

-We can account for this by adding a delay to the trigger in terms of the number of epochs on which we would like to see no improvement.
-This can be done by setting the “patience” argument. and baseline=0.5

-early_stopping = EarlyStopping(monitor='val_accuracy', mode='max') overfitting 0.5 above
-early_stopping = EarlyStopping(monitor='val_loss', mode='min') overfitting 0.5 below class

-stop training if performance stays above or below a given threshold or baseline.
-We can account for this by adding a delay to the trigger in terms of the number of epochs on which we would like to see no improvement.
-This can be done by setting the “patience” argument.